mikarant/ozo/run_wrf.md

 Check the compile.log file for any errors.

 ### 2. Running the idealized baroclinic wave simulation in WRF
+First, you have to edit the namelist for correct values of some parameters.
+Open `namelist.input` with some text editor and change following values:

 ```sh
 cd test/em_b_wave/
 ./run_me_first.csh
 ln -s ../../run/LANDUSE.TBL

 ./ideal.exe
 ./wrf.exe
 ```